That-Kidd/sysclk-db/README.md

 - add sys-clk editor
   - added mentions of the editor but it's not fully included it into the guide
  - ~~Another redesign~~

+## Notice:
+The site is currently down, I am trying to get it back up as fast as i can.
+Sorry for the issues.